 It is the applicant's responsibility to make sure that all application materials are received by the Graduate School's Admissions Office by December 1st.
 All application materials must be sent to the Baylor Graduate School, One Bear Place 97264, Waco, TX 76798, which is separate from the Department of Psychology.
 Incomplete applications will not be considered.
 The most frequent causes of incomplete applications are (1) lack of GRE scores; (2) lack of transcripts from all institutions of higher education attended; and (3) lack of sufficient references.
 Because ETS, registrars, and professors have numerous requests in December, it is advisable to apply early and check to see that materials are sent weeks before the actual deadline.

 Selection of Candidates

 In reviewing applications, we look for a combination of academic ability and experience, clinical and/or research related experience, and the personality and social skills conducive to a successful career in professional psychology.
 All application information submitted is considered.
 Minimum requirements include 12 hours of psychology course work, an overall GPA of 2.7 and a major GPA of 3.0.
-Average scores for our newest incoming students (Class of 2015) are 3.84 GPA; 322 GRE (calculated).
+Average scores for our newest incoming students (starting summer of 2016) are 3.78 GPA and 320 GRE (calculated).
 Prior graduate work is not required for this program.
 The submitted materials from each applicant are reviewed and approximately 30 candidates are invited to campus for interviews in mid-February.
 Travel costs are assumed by the applicant and the interview is required for admission.
 From the group interviewed on campus, approximately 7 students whose abilities and goals are judged to be most compatible with the goals of Baylor's Psy.D.
 Program are selected for admission.
 Students are admitted to the program only in the SUMMER, NOT FALL SEMESTER.